suryapa1/agents-ai/labs.md

 ---

 **What the agent example does**
-- Loads and indexes a PDF of company office locations into a vector database.
-- Accepts a user query and performs a RAG flow to return facts about the destination.
-- Calculates distances between locations and recalls a previously stored starting point.

-**What it demonstrates about the framework**
-- Integrates **LlamaIndex + ChromaDB** for Retrieval-Augmented Generation.
-- Uses **LangChain agents** to orchestrate tool use and LLM querying.
-- Shows a real-world use of RAG: mapping user input to structured, embedded knowledge.

----

-### Steps

-1. For this lab, we have an application that does the following:

 - Reads, processes, and stores information about company offices from a PDF file
 - Lets you input a starting location
 - Lets you prompt about a destination location such as an office name